15 Natural Remedies for Fungal Skin Infections

 - Stress.
 It’s widely known that stress lowers our defenses and, as we’ve mentioned, this makes it easier for fungi to reproduce.

 Symptoms vary, depending on what kinds of microorganisms are causing the infection.
-They are sometimes also confused with other skin diseases.
-That’s why it’s important to see your doctor and get an accurate diagnosis if you suspect a problem.
+They’re sometimes also confused with other skin diseases.
+That’s why it’s important to see your doctor and get an accurate diagnosis.

 15 remedies to cure skin fungus